boogah/talks/wcsac17/the_minimal_dev-wcsac17.md

 ^ If I had to think of Vagrant solutions built specifically for WordPress off the top of my head, I'd say: VVV, Chassis, VCCW, HGV, and Primary Vagrant.
 And I know I'm missing at least half a dozen others.

 ^ The problem with Vagrant is that it has a tendency to fall apart at the worst possible times.
+Or, it won't even provision to begin with.

 ---